 You may feel like there's a lump in your throat and your voice may sound hoarse, but

 these get better over time.
-Sometimes one of the nerves to the muscles of the voicebox
+Sometimes one of the nerves to the muscles of the voice

-may be damaged.
+box (larynx) may be damaged.
 This can cause the voice to have a weak, "breathy" quality.
-In some

 You may need more treatment after surgery.
 Your healthcare provider will talk with